Subscribe to our newsletter

 Using Flutter is closer to writing a game.
 From the operating system, you get a blank canvas, and all UI elements are drawn by application.
 Flutter team put tremendous work to recreate Material UI components and Apple Design System elements internally.
 Of course, you can also make your own components, and this is a point where Flutter will shine.
 Creating good looking custom UI elements is very easy, and you will have them working on both Android and iOS.
 This makes a Flutter a perfect choice for apps with advanced, custom UI designs.

-6. Easy Adapting to Different Screen Dimensions
+6. Easy Adaptation to Different Screen Dimensions

 7. One UI Design